696-eth/threads/README.md

 ♻️ Sustainability

-Assessing Ethereum as a company.
+Assessing Ethereum as a *hypothetical* company.

 Profits = income - expenses